 At this point I became very familiar with the idea of two lane highways which run as the standard road layout throughout Iceland.
 The roads are not heavily trafficked so the cars could usually move over to the oncoming lane when passing me.
 The wind starts to pick as I get near my turn east onto the 365.
 Some large hills mark the intersection and I began my ride on what is dubbed the Golden Circle of Iceland.
 A hugely popular tourist day loop consisting of the Þingvellir, Gullfoss, Selfoss and back to Reykjavík.
 I avoided the national park to not have to deal with weekend traffic and instead planned to the end the day at Gullfoss.

 On the 365 I made excellent time and got to the first large town of the day around 1800h, Laugarvatn.
-I had mapped a restaurant by the name of Lindin in the area, with food on my mind I was in a hurry to sit down and chow down.
+I'd mapped a restaurant by the name of Lindin in the area, with food on my mind I was in a hurry to sit down and chow down.
 I rode by a huge procession of cyclists preparing for what seemed to be a race.
 I asked a local and he mentions that I was about to see the kick off for the yearly Golden Circle race!
 I didn't wait but instead kept going, getting some weird looks for the bike bags and mountain bike.
 The fans alongside the road waiting for the race to start gave me some shouts of encouragement as I passed on through.

 In the distance I saw a massive cloud system pouring rain over what I think was the city of Selfoss to the south.
 The traffic had died down and I was curious since this was a major tourist route.
 Checking my phone I realized it was already 2300h!
 I was so confused with the sun still sitting lazily well above the horizon.
 Upon reaching Geysir the infamous smell of the sulphur reached my nose, a smell of hard boiled eggs.
 There were only about 10 people around at this time waiting Geysir to blow and to snap a picture (it erupts roughly every 15 mins).